 Nubra valley is located at 10,000 ft above the sea level and is now a militarized zone.
 Historically, the valley was a part of the famous trading Silk route that connected Tibet with Turkistan.
-Ldumra was the ancient name of the Nubra valley.
+Ldumra was the ancient name of this destination.
 Locals claim that Ldumra means ‘valley of flowers’.
 According to the history book and historians, Nubra valley was invaded by Mongolians, Chinese and Arabs in the 7th century.
 Later the place was influenced by Islamic traders/invaders and ultimately by the Buddhists.

 Nubra valley is also known for its oldest and the largest monastery which is Diskit Monastery.
 Tourists have to take special permits to go ahead and explore the place and the permit requirements and the process is different for Indian and foreign tourists.
 Overall, the valley comprises enthralling deserts, mountains, landscapes, and Buddhist monasteries that together make this place worth visiting once in a lifetime.

-Panamik Village.
+2. Panamik Village.
 The Panamik village is 140 kilometres away from Leh.
 This is the place where foreigners are also allowed to visit.
 The village is known for several hot springs that are rich in sulphur.
 Locals claim that a dip in hot springs can cure many diseases.
 The village also has a market that sells Kashmiri carpets, woollen clothes, Pashmina Shawls, and products like apricots, almonds, apples, and walnuts.

-Maitreya Buddha.
+3. Maitreya Buddha.
 The Maitreya Buddha is a recently built statue that is facing towards the Shyok river.
 This 32-meter tall statue is a popular tourist attraction for visitors and Buddhist followers.
 The statue is located opposite the Diskit Monastery and is a popular destination in the valley among locals and tourists alike.

 By Road.
 The roadways infrastructure of Leh-Ladakh is well-designed and connects the region with other parts of India.
 There are regular bus services that are run by both private and government authorities to and from Ladakh.
 Tourists who are looking for cheaper travelling options can mull over this one.

 Leave a Reply: